codewithcobby/codewithcobby/README.md

 ### Hi there, I am Frank Kwabena Abrokwa 👋

+##For the past three years, I've mostly programming with Javascript and PHP.
+With Node Js and Laravel, I constructed a number of fascinating React applications (Progressive Web Applications) and REST-ful APIs using Javascript and PHP.
+I also use React Native to create mobile apps.
+I'm currently studying Django in order to create RESTful APIs.

 - 🔭 I’m currently working on Algorithms with JavaScript
 - 🌱 I’m currently learning Django